2025-ilaria/project-/llm-prompts.md

 ## 4️⃣ Missing information: restoration and intervention

-Using a **Chain-of-Thought** technique, the question asks for a step-by-step account of the restoration and interventions at Teatro Massimo.
+Using a **chain-of-Thought** technique, the question we wrote asks for a step-by-step account of the restoration and interventions at Teatro Massimo.
 It focuses on understanding when and why restorations occurred, the problems or challenges faced during the work, and the results or impact on the theater.
 The goal is to get a complete picture of the theater’s restoration history in a logical, chronological order.

 ### [ChatGPT](https://chat.openai.com/)